syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specify the CSS class to toggle button to achieve custom theme.
+Specify the CSS class to the ToggleButton to achieve custom theme.

 #### Default Value